akaripidis/Remake_CB_4_Project_1/README.md

 The remake of CB4_projest_1

 This is the remake of CB_4 individual project.

-I am using Entity framework code first approach Repository pattern
+I am using Entity framework code first approach.

+Repository pattern.

-Singleton pattern
+Singleton pattern.

 To sign in as admin use aDmI3$ as password